 26% of MICDS students were collectively granted over $6.29 million in tuition assistance for the 2023-24 academic year.

-Collectively, the Class of 2021 is attending 90 different colleges and universities in 29 different states along with Washington, D.C., Rome, Italy, and Hong Kong.
-Twenty graduates will be playing intercollegiate athletics.
+Collectively, the Class of 2022 is attending 83 different colleges and universities in 27 different states along with Washington, D.C., Canada, and Italy.
+Sixteen graduates will be playing intercollegiate athletics.

 Community of Kindness